mdymalla/ISO3166-Library/README.md

 # ISO3166-Library
+These codes are the standard for defining countries, dependent territories, special areas of geographical interest, and their principal subdivisions.

 ### Data
 contains all ICU supported countries including iso3166-1 & iso3166-2 codes in addition to their supported translations.